 Of course, I didn’t mention anything, but later he brought up the strip club again while we were having dinner with another couple, adding that he took his ex-wife to one on their first date.
 I have to admit, a grown man getting so giddy about strippers was a major turn-off for me.
 I was starting to feel like this guy was not boyfriend material.
 So I asked my best guy friend what he thought.
 Was I being tough on the guy?
 Did I have overly-high expectations?
 My friend told me that he thought it’s a red flag for any man over the age of thirty to be a strip-club regular, but it’s not a total deal-breaker.
 He said to give the guy a chance and see how it plays out.

 Shortly after, the guy I was seeing asked me to go away with him for the weekend.
-He had just bought a new jet-ski and wanted to go to Laughlin.
+He had just bought a new jet-ski and wanted to take it to Laughlin.
 Now Laughlin is not anywhere I would have wanted to vacation, but the river is a good place to jet-ski (or at least it was before the California drought).
 Plus, I’m a girl who can have fun in a paper bag, especially if I’m with good company.
 The two of us had always had fun hanging out in LA, but the ride to Laughlin was a little strained.
 We didn’t have much to talk about on the five-hour drive, and he smoked pot the entire time, so we weren’t exactly on the same level.
 Although he told me he had made reservations at “the best restaurant in Laughlin” for the following night, we simply had a quick dinner at El Pollo Loco on the ride there.

 On that first night, as he bought two drinks for us, the total came to a mere ten dollars.
 My date remarked that Laughlin is so much better than Vegas because the drinks are cheaper.
 I couldn’t believe he said that—definitely not a way to impress a girl.
 For anyone who hasn’t been to Laughlin, it’s similar to Vegas only in that it’s in the desert and you can gamble.
 However, everything is old and run down; the crowd is mostly retirees; and the hotels are definitely not as luxurious as the hotels in Vegas, at least not the ones I’ve stayed in.
 Although I didn’t share this man’s love of Laughlin, I did accept the invitation, thinking we would still have fun even if the locale wasn’t glamorous.
 What most people don’t know about me is that I’m actually very simple, I would choose true love over private jets and Dom Perignon any day.